kshitijl/attiny-ir-remote/README.md

 to do a deep dive on timers and PWM for any microcontroller it ought to be the ATtiny.

+### Answer: It's because I disable and enable interrupts

+		ref: Using NeoPixels and Servos Together by Phillip Burgess

+		I use an interrupt handler running on a timer to measure intervals between state-changes in the input from the TSOP sensor.
+When a message in ready to be processed, I turn interrupts off so that if a new message comes in, it doesn't overwrite the current one before we're done processing it.

+		However, the Arduino Servo library uses timer interrupts, not a PWM mode, so when interrupts are turned off, this throws off the waveform being sent to ther sevo, resulting in the jittering I'm seeing.

+		Solution: there are two solutions here.
+		First, I could use a PWM mode to control the servo.

+	  Second, don't disable interrupts; instead, use a different way to lock access to the current message.
+	  I can think of a couple ways to do that.

+		1. A variable that says whether the current message is writable.
+		This is what I already have: if we are in STATE_MESSAGE_READY, the timer interrupt exits immediately.
+But there might be a data race here.

+		2. I could specifically turn off timer 2 before processing the message.

+		3. I could use a small circular queue buffer for messages.

 ## Why do I love the ATTiny so much?

 I am a beginner so my opinion is worthless.
 But I just find the ATtiny